 The Council continues to work with other organisations in many ways.
 The need to ensure all such relationships, whether they are formal contracts, collaborations or partnerships are effectively governed is ever more important and particularly pertinent in relation to the new integrated care system, across the local NHS organisations and Council.
+A process is now in place to obtain assurance from the major Boards and Partnerships about their governance arrangements.
+Such assurances will be reported to SMT and the Audit and Governance Committee.

-The national and indeed international landscape will continue to provide further challenges to the Council in terms of exceptional inflationary pressures, supply chain problems and the continuing difficulty in the recruitment and retention of staff all of which present further pressure on the council's ability to deliver our ambitious investment and transformation programmes.
+The national and indeed international landscape will continue to provide further challenges to the Council in terms of exceptional inflationary pressures, supply chain problems and the continuing difficulty in the recruitment and retention of staff, all of which present further pressure on the council's ability to deliver our ambitious investment and transformation programmes.
 There will inevitably be many more uncertainties that we will need to work with over the coming year and beyond.
 What is important therefore is the maintenance and continual review of our governance arrangements that will ensure we are in the best possible position to respond positively and responsibly to these pressures and challenges.
-To that end further work is underway through a Governance and Ethics Board, to review aspects of the council's governance arrangements to ensure they are as efficient as possible.
+To that end the Governance and Ethics Board is working to review aspects of the council's governance arrangements to ensure they are as efficient as possible.